JeOam/jeoam.github.io/_posts/2014-05-03-Block-Object.md

 }
 ```

-f. construct a block object while passing it as a parameter:
+* Construct a block object while passing it as a parameter:

 ```Objective-C
 - (void) doTheConversion{